AvolitesLtd/TitanManual/docs/networking/controlling-fixtures-over-a-network.md

 ## Setting up DMX outputs

 Titan can control 64 DMX universes (see [DMX Output Mapping](../system-settings/dmx-output-mapping.md) for details), except when used with T1 / T2 / T3 hardware when it limited to one, two, and sixteen universes respectively.
-The simulator (with Avokey) will output one universe over Art-Net.
+The simulator (with AvoKey) will output one universe over Art-Net.

 Within the console, you patch fixtures to one of 64 output lines.
 You connect console output lines to network universes using the